Deinonychus: Limb function

-Biomechanical studies by Ken Carpenter in 2002 confirmed that the most likely function of the arms in predation was grasping, as their great lengths would have permitted longer reach than in most other theropods.
-The rather large and elongated coracoid, indicating powerful arm muscles, further strengthened this interpretation.
+Biomechanical studies by Ken Carpenter in 2002 confirmed that the most likely function of the forelimbs in predation was grasping, as their great lengths would have permitted longer reach than for most other theropods.
+The rather large and elongated coracoid, indicating powerful muscles in the forelimbs, further strengthened this interpretation.
 Carpenter's biomechanical studies using bone casts also showed that Deinonychus could not fold its arms against its body like a bird ("avian folding"), contrary to what was inferred from the earlier 1985 descriptions by Jacques Gauthier and Gregory S. Paul in 1988.

-Studies by Phil Senter in 2006 indicated that the arms of Deinonychus could be used not only for grasping, but also for clutching objects towards the chest.
-If Deinonychus had feathered fingers and wings, the feathers would have limited the range of motion of the forelimbs to a slight degree.
+Studies by Phil Senter in 2006 indicated that Deinonychus forelimbs could be used not only for grasping, but also for clutching objects towards the chest.
+If Deinonychus had feathered fingers and wings, the feathers would have limited the range of motion of the forelimbs to some degree.
 For example, when Deinonychus extended its arm forward, the 'palm' of the hand automatically rotated to an upward-facing position.
 This would have caused one wing to block the other if both forelimbs were extended at the same time, leading Senter to conclude that clutching objects to the chest would have only been accomplished with one arm at a time.
-The function of the fingers would also have been limited by the feathers; for example, only the third finger of each hand could have been employed in activities such as probing crevices for small prey items, and only in a position perpendicular to the main wing.
-Alan Gishlick, in a 2001 study of Deinonychus arm mechanics, found that even if large wing feathers were present, the grasping ability of the hand would not have been significantly hindered.
-Grasping would have instead been accomplished perpendicular to the wing, and objects would likely have been held by both hands simultaneously in a "bear hug" fashion.
-These findings have been supported by the later forelimb studies by Carpenter and Senter.
-In a 2001 study conducted by Bruce Rothschild and other paleontologists, 43 hand bones and 52 foot bones referred to Deinonychus were examined for signs of stress fracture, and none were found.
+The function of the fingers would also have been limited by feathers; for example, only the third digit of the hand could have been employed in activities such as probing crevices for small prey items, and only in a position perpendicular to the main wing.
+Alan Gishlick, in a 2001 study of Deinonychus forelimb mechanics, found that even if large wing feathers were present, the grasping ability of the hand would not have been significantly hindered; rather, grasping would have been accomplished perpendicular to the wing, and objects likely would have been held by both hands simultaneously in a "bear hug" fashion, findings which have been supported by the later forelimb studies by Carpenter and Senter.
+In a 2001 study conducted by Bruce Rothschild and other paleontologists, 43 hand bones and 52 foot bones referred to Deinonychus were examined for signs of stress fracture; none were found.
 The second phalanx of the second toe in the specimen YPM 5205 has a healed fracture.

 Parsons and Parsons have shown that juvenile and sub-adult specimens of Deinonychus display some morphological differences from the adults.
 For instance, the arms of the younger specimens were proportionally longer than those of the adults, a possible indication of difference in behavior between young and adults.
 Another example of this could be the function of the pedal claws.
-Parsons and Parsons have suggested that the claw curvature (which Ostrom, in 1976, had already shown was different between specimens) was possibly higher for juvenile Deinonychus, as this could help them climb up trees, and that the claws became straighter as the animal grew up and started to live solely on the ground.
+Parsons and Parsons have suggested that the claw curvature (which Ostrom [1976] had already shown was different between specimens) maybe was greater for juvenile Deinonychus, as this could help it climb in trees, and that the claws became straighter as the animal became older and started to live solely on the ground.
 This was based on the hypothesis that some small dromaeosaurids used their pedal claws for climbing.